 Tallinn

 Tallinn is a rewarding detour for those who want to spice up their Scandinavian travels with a Baltic twist.
-Since independence in 1991, its Old Town has been scrubbed into a pristine Old World theme park — a fascinating package of pleasing towers, ramparts, facades, striptiis bars, churches, shops, and people-watching.
+Since independence from the Soviet Union in 1991, its Old Town has been scrubbed into a pristine Old World theme park — a fascinating package of pleasing towers, ramparts, facades, churches, shops, and people-watching.
 Among Nordic medieval cities, there's none nearly as well-preserved as Tallinn, nor more dense with restaurants, cafés, and surprises — and the fun is comparatively cheap.
-Overlying all of that is the vibrancy of a free nation that's just a generation old.
+Overlying all of that is the vibrancy of a nation that won its freedom just a generation ago.
 Estonian pride is in the air.

 At a Glance